noaman2005/xolabs/frontend/README.md

 # XO Labs Frontend (Next.js)

 This is the Next.js app for XO Labs.
-It provides the dashboard UI, workspace & channel views, and feature-specific UIs for voice, tasks, and boards.
+It provides the dashboard UI, workspace and channel views, and feature-specific UIs for voice, tasks, and boards.

 ## Tech Stack

 - Next.js (App Router)
 - React 18 + TypeScript
-- @tanstack/react-query for data fetching & caching
+- @tanstack/react-query for data fetching and caching
 - TailwindCSS for styling
 - aws-jwt-verify for verifying Cognito ID tokens in API routes